Archive

 Facts About The Exosphere

-Earth's atmosphere consists of five distinct layers, with the exosphere making up the outermost layer.
-We examine exactly what the exosphere is and what its defining characteristics are.
+Earth's atmosphere consists of five different layers, each with its own unique features.
+We examine what precisely the outermost layer, the exosphere, is and what its defining characteristics are.

-The exosphere is the fifth and outermost layer of Earth's atmosphere, situated above the thermosphere at an altitude of 500-1000 km or 311-620 miles and extending to 10 000 km or 6200 miles.
-It is the atmospheric layer where any remaining properties of Earth's atmosphere transition into outer space
+The exosphere is the fifth and outermost layer of Earth's atmosphere, situated above the thermosphere at an altitude of 500 - 1 000 km or 311 - 620 miles and extending to 10 000 km or 6 200 miles.
+It is the layer where any remaining properties of Earth's atmosphere transition into outer space.

 When viewed from the surface or low Earth orbit, our atmosphere seems to be one continuous layer of air.
 However, it consists of five different layers: The troposphere, stratosphere, mesosphere, thermosphere, and exosphere.